-- Candlestick Charting Explained by Gregory L. Morris (McGraw-Hill, 1995) is the easy-to-read and use bible for candlestick charting.
-No trader should be without this one in his or her library. - Technical Analysis For Dummies by Barbara Rockefeller (Wiley, 2004) is a pretty good reference book that can be a companion to Futures & Options For Dummies.
-This book offers excellent tutorials for beginners, and it is a great book to read for building a base for more complex fare, such as Murphy's triad. - ✓ Trading For Dummies by Michael Griffis and Lita Epstein (Wiley, 2004) is another excellent entry-level book that offers the basic principles of trading not only in great detail but also in an easy-to-digest style.
-This book is great for someone who is interested in trading but isn't quite ready to delve into it. - ✓ Reminiscences of a Stock Operator by Edwin Lefevre (Fraser Publishing, 1980) is the classic trading book.
+- ✓ Trading Commodities and Financial Futures (Financial Times-Prentice Hall, 2005) is written by George Kleinman, an author with a pure trader's mind-set.
+It offers an excellent step-by-step guide into the analysis and execution of trading. - Starting Out in Futures Trading, 5th Edition, by Mark J. Powers (Probus Publishing, 1993, largely out of print) offers a trader's point of view, moving between an analyst's and an academic's perspective on the futures markets.
+You can find used copies at very low prices online. - The Murphy triad: Author John Murphy has compiled and written what some consider a classic trilogy of technical analysis in these three tomes: - Technical Analysis of the Financial Markets: A Comprehensive Guide to Trading Methods and Applications (New York Institute of Finance, 1999) - Intermarket Analysis: Profiting from Global Market Relationships (Wiley, 2004) - Technical Analysis of the Futures Markets: A Comprehensive Guide to Trading Methods and Applications (New York Institute of Finance, 1983) - Candlestick Charting Explained by Gregory L. Morris (McGraw-Hill, 1995) is the easy-to-read-and-use bible for candlestick charting.
+No trader should be without this one in his or her library. - ✓ Technical Analysis For Dummies by Barbara Rockefeller (Wiley, 2004) is a pretty good reference book that can be a companion to this book.
+It offers excellent tutorials for beginners, and it's a great read for building a base for more complex fare, such as Murphy's triad. - Currency Trading For Dummies by Mark Galant and Brian Dolan (Wiley, 2007) is another excellent entry-level book that offers the basic principles of trading, not only in great detail but also in an easy-to-digest style.
+This book is great for someone who is interested in trading but isn't quite ready to delve into it. - Reminiscences of a Stock Operator by Edwin Lefevre (Fraser Publishing, 1980) is the classic trading book.
 Although it deals with the stock market during a different era, no other book that I've ever read captures the spirit of speculating better.
 At the heart of it, this book is about cutting losses at small levels and letting winners run.